sisterai/estate-assistant-system/README.md

 - Status codes
 - Response times

-To view live server metrics, go to `https://estatewise-backend.vercel.app/metrics` in your browser.
-This will show you the raw metrics collected by Prometheus.
+To view our live server metrics, go to [this link](https://estatewise-backend.vercel.app/metrics) in your browser.
+This will show you the raw metrics of our server collected by Prometheus.
 If you are running the app locally, you can go to `http://localhost:3001/metrics` in your browser.

-To view live server data, go to `https://estatewise-backend.vercel.app/status` in your browser.
+To view our live server data, go to [this URL](https://estatewise-backend.vercel.app/status) in your browser.
 If you are running the app locally, you can go to `http://localhost:3001/status` in your browser.

 <p align="center">
   <img src="img/prometheus.png" alt="Prometheus Monitoring" width="100%" style="border-radius: 8px" />